SysKitTeam/docs-point/reporting/inventory-reports.md

 Clicking on any of those categories will filter the report based on the selected.

 At the top, there are 5 tiles that can be used to filter the report.
-The following options are available and can be selected by clicking on them:
+The following options are available and can be selected by clicking them:
   * The Number of Microsoft Teams
   * The Number of Microsoft 365 Groups
   * Recently Created